Vic Dickenson: Life and career

 Dickenson was a member of "The World's Greatest Jazz Band", the house band at The Roosevelt Grill in New York City.
 He also performed at the same venue in a smaller group that featured him alongside trumpeter Bobby Hackett.

-Dickenson is in Art Kane's photograph, A Great Day in Harlem, which includes trombonist Miff Mole.
+Dickenson is in Art Kane's photograph, A Great Day in Harlem, which includes fellow trombonist Miff Mole.

 Dickenson died in New York City in 1984 at the age of 78 as a result of cancer.